steob92/VTS-SimPipe/README.md

 Requires the tar package with the CORSIKA tar software to be available in the main directory of `VTSSimPipe`.
 Note that the CI on github will build three different containers for CORSIKA:

-1. [vts-simpipe-corsika](https://github.com/VERITAS-Observatory/VTS-SimPipe/pkgs/container/vtsimpipe-corsika) based on [docker/Dockerfile-corsika](docker/Dockerfile-corsika) with the standard CORSIKA software (as used in VERITAS for productions in the past)
+1. [vts-simpipe-corsika](https://github.com/VERITAS-Observatory/VTS-SimPipe/pkgs/container/vtsimpipe-corsika) based on [docker/Dockerfile-corsika](docker/Dockerfile-corsika) with the standard CORSIKA software (as used in VERITAS for productions in the past); configuration and compilation using the `coconut` tools.
-2. [vts-simpipe-corsika-noopt](https://github.com/VERITAS-Observatory/VTS-SimPipe/pkgs/container/vtsimpipe-corsika-noopt) based on [docker/Dockerfile-corsika-noopt](docker/Dockerfile-corsika-noopt) using CORSIKA 7.7500 with minor updates to the Bernlohr package (this is the package used for the generation and propagation of Cherenkov photons).
+2. [vts-simpipe-corsika-noopt](https://github.com/VERITAS-Observatory/VTS-SimPipe/pkgs/container/vtsimpipe-corsika-noopt) based on [docker/Dockerfile-corsika-noopt](docker/Dockerfile-corsika-noopt) using CORSIKA 7.7500 used compile coptions as outlined in the Docker file (in contrast to 1., uses the `O3` flags, but it does not use the vectorization code of 3.)
 3. [vts-simpipe-corsika-ax2](https://github.com/VERITAS-Observatory/VTS-SimPipe/pkgs/container/vtsimpipe-corsika-ax2) based on [docker/Dockerfile-corsika-ax2](docker/Dockerfile-corsika-ax2) using CORSIKA 7.7500 with minor updates to the Bernlohr package (this is the package used for the generation and propagation of Cherenkov photons).
-A patch is applied to the Cherenkov photon code to allow to use vector instructions and improve runtime performance.
+A patch is applied to the Cherenkov photon code to allow to use vector instructions and improve runtime performance, see discussions in L. Arrabito et al, *Optimizing Cherenkov photons generation and propagation in CORSIKA for CTA Monte-Carlo simulations*, [arXiv.2006.14927](https://arxiv.org/abs/2006.14927)

 To build the CORSIKA container (similar for all):